The Amalfi coast is filled with steep, cliff-side towns whose streets are made of cobblestones and which can only be navigated via many many stairs.

 A kaftan

+Kaftan dresses are the perfect item to throw on after a long day of wine tasting, beach relaxing and pizza eating on our stunning women-only Amalfi tours.
 Did we mention our Tuscan villa has a wonderful pool with the typical postcard perfect views of the rolling hills around?

 Cute t-shirts and tops

-Italian women like to wear comfy but cute tshirts, sleeveless tops and blouses that may be floral, with a design or have details that make them a bit more than just a white tshirt.
-Materials such as cotton and silk can dress you up and are light and fresh, linen works great in the summer.
+Italian women like to wear comfy but cute tshirts, sleeveless, strapless or tank tops and blouses that may be floral, with a design or have details that make them a bit more than just a white t-shirt.

-Pretty and comfortable sandals
+Pretty and comfortable footwear

 As we said, the shoes will be your most important item in your packing list.
 During the day, when wandering the colorful villages, a cute pair of casual sneakers such as the omnipresent and Italian-made Superga, are a good idea.